 Oh, and “staying for the children”?
 It didn’t work for my grandmother, and it doesn’t work for us in academia.
 Our students are being warped and ruined by what masquerades as a university experience, too.
 We can’t stay for them in any positive way – that was the last thing that kept me hanging in.
 But I finally realized that what little good I might be able to do for the students in my short time with them was undone by the great harm they faced.
 In the end, I was part of their exploitation by giving myself up to this corrupted system.
 You can’t stay in an abusive environment in order to protect the children; you have to fight and end the abuse.

-So, a year ago, I left academia for good.
+So, a few years ago, I left academia for good.
 But I have not left the fight.
-It’s taken me this year to work on healing and getting my strength and my will back.
+It’s taken me this past year or so to work on healing and getting my strength and my will back.
 But now, I believe with all my heart that my warrior abilities are greatly enhanced by being outside the institution.
 In reference to the old “inside/outside” strategy, I’d like to say that our “inside” ability to fight has been nearly non-existent for lack of a sufficiently terrifying “outside”.
 Everyone knows that our government would never have worked with Martin Luther King as an “inside” activist, if not for the far more terrifying prospect of Malcolm X and those perceived to be the more radical elements of the civil rights movement, fighting on the “outside”.
 I have known for a long time that my personality is much more in harmony with the Malcolms of the world, so I feel certain that I’m where I belong.

 If my grandmother had fought, if my grandmother had freed herself, she might have wanted to stay alive.
 But instead she struggled with her need to forgive the most rotten people around her, trusting that some day they would somehow, magically, become better people.
 Her broken heart ultimately led her to embrace an early death in despair.
 I don’t have any such illusion.
 I forgive nothing.
 I don’t expect magic or a religious miracle.